Skip to Content

 What are the Criminal and Administrative Penalties for Reckless Driving?

-In New Jersey, reckless driving carries both criminal and administrative penalties.
 For a first offense, individuals may face up to 60 days in jail and fines ranging from $50 to $200.
 A second or subsequent conviction can result in up to three months of imprisonment and fines between $100 and $500.
+Administratively, the New Jersey Motor Vehicle Commission assesses five points to the driver's record for each reckless driving offense.
+Accumulating points can lead to surcharges, increased insurance premiums, and potential license suspension.

 How Can a New Jersey Reckless Driving Attorney Help?